-I’m an Assistant Professor of Computer Science at the University of Colorado Boulder, where I’m also affiliated with the Department of Information Science and a member of the Boulder NLP Group.
+I’m an Assistant Professor of Computer Science at the University of Colorado Boulder, affiliated with Information Science and the Boulder NLP Group, where I direct the Culture, Language, and Systems (CLS) Lab.
 Previously, I was a Young Investigator at the Allen Institute for AI and a postdoc at the Pioneer Centre for AI at the University of Copenhagen.
 I completed my PhD in Information Science at Cornell University, advised by David Mimno, and my master’s degree in Computational Linguistics at the University of Washington.
-I’ve also spent time at places like ETH Zürich, Microsoft Research FATE, Twitter Cortex, and Facebook Core Data Science.
+Along the way, I’ve also spent time at ETH Zürich, Microsoft Research FATE, Twitter Cortex, and Facebook Core Data Science.

 | Oct 2026 | Invited to speak at the NLP for Positive Impact Workshop at EMNLP in Budapest |